-You should have received a card that lists vour audio system's code number and serial number.
+You should have received a card that lists your audio system's code number and serial number.
 It is best to store this card in a safe place at home.
 In addition, you should write the audio system's serial number in this Owner's Manual.
 If you should happen to lose the card, you must obtain the code number from your Honda dealer.
 To do this, you will need the system's serial number.
 If your car's battery is disconnected or goes dead, or the radio fuse is removed, the audio system will disable itself.
 If this happens, you will see "Code" in the frequency display the next time you turn on the system.
 Use the Preset buttons to enter the five-digit code.
 If it is entered correctly, the radio will start playing.

 If you make a mistake entering the code, do not start over or try to correct your mistake.
 Complete the five-digit sequence, then enter the correct code.
 You have ten tries to enter the correct code.
 If you are unsuccessful in ten attempts, you must then leave the system on for one hour before trying again.
 You will have to store your favorite stations in the Preset buttons after the system begins working.
 Your original settings were lost when power was disconnected.
+Cruise control allows you to maintain a set speed above 25 mph (40 km/h) without keeping your foot on the accelerator pedal.
+It should be used for cruising on straight, open highways.
+It is not recommended for conditions such as city driving, winding roads, slippery roads, heavy rain, or bad weather.
+You should have full control of the car under those conditions.